dougy83/scrolling-led-display/readme.md

         * Go to either [scrollingdisplay.local]() (default), or whatever hostname you configured,
         * Or access via it's IP address, which you could find from your router
 2. Once the configuration page has loaded, you can upload the firmware and/or the filesystem images.
+3. If not building locally from source, you can find the prebuilt images as artifacts of the github actions (built every push), or download a release (if there is one).

 ## Refs